 We're dying less often because of the technological and pharmacological advances of modern medicine.
 But is your idea of a healthy future being pulled back from the brink by bypass surgery?
 Needing a personal secretary to keep track of your medications?
 Better living through angioplasty?

 We thought not.
-Far preferable is avoiding cardiovascular disease altogether.
-It can take some work to convert a high risk for heart disease into a low risk.
+Far preferable is learning how to prevent heart disease altogether.
+It can take some work to convert a high risk for cardiovascular disease into a low risk.
 But we're here to tell you that it can be done!
 You know the mission we're on: putting the power of stealth at the service of your health.
-Add up these small changes to your daily routine, and you've got a powerful dose of heart disease prevention—no coronary care units or intra-aortic balloon pumps required!
-These are things that heart doctors do to protect their own hearts.
+Make these small changes to your daily routine, and they add up to a powerful dose of heart disease prevention—no coronary care units or intra-aortic balloon pumps required.
+Don't miss these things that heart doctors do to protect their own hearts.